-Framework: SUNY Morrisville Department of Nursing has integrated the NLN Competencies which are supported by QSEN competencies into the framework of its curriculum.
-The intent of these principles is to arm the graduate nurse with the knowledge, skills and attitudes necessary to provide optimal patient care.
-The faculty is responsible for incorporating competency-based knowledge, skills and attitudes both in the classroom and clinical setting and provide diverse educational experiences which incorporate a variety of teaching methodologies and clinical experiences.
+Framework: The SUNY Morrisville Department of Nursing has integrated the Quality and Safety Education for Nurses (QSEN) Competencies, which are supported by the NLN competencies into the framework of its curriculum.
+The intent of these principles is to arm the graduate nurse with the knowledge, skills and attitudes (KSAs) necessary to provide optimal patient care.
+The faculty is responsible for incorporating competency based KSAs both in the classroom and in clinical setting and provide diverse educational experiences, which incorporate a variety of teaching methodologies, and clinical experiences.
 Faculty recognize that students have their own unique learning needs and will integrate knowledge best when they are actively involved in the learning process.
 Diverse experiences enable students to develop the clinical judgment required to perform safe patient care.